 *Average fee compared with a 3% commission at four price points: $100,000, $250,000, $500,000, $750,000.

 Trelora's savings are legit — but you may have better options

-Trelora’s flat-fee pricing model offers solid potential savings compared to many other discount brokers and services.
+Trelora’s flat fee pricing model offers solid potential savings compared with many other discount brokers and services.

 Sellers with expensive homes will save the most